Developer-DAO/DAO-job-board/README.md

 3. Ask other contributors to see if no one has taken the issue yet.
 If you're interested in tackling such a feature and it's still available, we will assign you to the task.
 Fork the repo and create your own branch using `git checkout -b your_branch_name`.
 Remember to use a branch name that describes WHAT you're doing/fixing.

-4. Ask for Doppler access in the `#job-board-project` repo.
+4. Ask for Doppler access in the `#job-board-project` channel in Discord.
 This will give you the chance to start your local development server and start hacking.
 How to set up your local development environment [here](/CONTRIBUTING.md#installation).

 5. Once your work is done with the local copy of the repo, don't hesitate to draw a pull request.
 We'll gladly revise and push as deemed fit.